msto/msto.github.io/_bmi776/lecture-05.md

 Since the Dirichlet distribution is conjugated, if $$P(\theta) \sim
 \mathcal{D}(\alpha_1, \cdots, \alpha_k)$$, then $$P(\theta \mid D) \sim
 \mathcal{D}(\alpha_1 + D_1, \cdots, \alpha_k + D_k)$$.

+Geometrically, we can think of the Dirichlet distribution as defining a density over the simplex where $$\sum D_i = 1$$.

+# Mixture of Dirichlets

+We want to put a Dirichlet prior on each column of our motif model, as we'd like to encode the functional characteristics of different subsets of amino acids.
+The selection for column corresponds to 1 of the different subsets, so we'd like to separate our columns into classes.